 ©Arlene R. Taylor PhD

-Okay, my mother (the language teacher) would have corrected the grammar to: “May I have a drink of water?”
+Okay, my mother (the language teacher) would have corrected the grammar to: “May I have a drink?”

 Nevertheless, how many times have you been asked a version of that question by children and grandchildren, nieces and nephews?
 Too many to count!
 Your response can impact the child’s brain and immune system—positively or negatively.

-In 1980 study, the Water Research Council in Britain found that tap water constituted about 50% of the total fluid intake of participant groups (1-4 year olds and 5-11 year olds).
+In 1980 study, the Water Research Council in Britain found that tap water constituted about 50 percent of the total fluid intake of participant groups (1-4 year olds and 5-11 year olds).
 A very small proportion of soft drinks were being consumed by these age groups.

 Fast forward fifteen years to a similar survey by Petter, a fourth year student at Southampton Medical School.
 Parents kept a diary of all drinks consumed by their child over a period of 48 hours.
-The results showed a very different pattern from the 1980 study:
+The results in 1995 showed a very different pattern from 1980:

-- 72% of preschool children ages 2.1 to 4.3 years and 50% of school children ages 5.5 to 7.0 never drank plain water during the study period
+- 72 percent of preschool children ages 2.1 to 4.3 years and 50 percent of school children ages 5.5 to 7.0 never drank plain water during the study period

-- In general, plain water had been replaced by carbonates, fruit juices, fruit drinks, and other flavored drinks
+- In general, plain water had been replaced by carbonates, soft drinks, fruit juices, fruit flavored drinks, and other surgery drinks.

 Mild dehydration can produce symptoms such as light-headedness, dizziness, headaches, tiredness, reduced alertness and ability to concentrate, and a preference for a high fat diet.
 Chronic dehydration can lead to a variety of health problems and illnesses including urine infections, bed wetting, constipation and increased risk for colorectal cancer.
 Even a small amount of dehydration in a child can lead to a reduction in mental and physical performance, including reduced concentration in the classroom along with potentially less participation and lower test scores.

 According to the American Dietetic Association, children can easily become dehydrated during warm weather and/or through physical activity.
-In general, children:
+In general, they:

-Obesity in children continues to rise, placing them at higher risk for type two diabetes and heart disease.
-The high sugar content of soft drinks has been identified as a contributing factor.
+Obesity in children continues to rise, placing them at higher risk for type2 diabetes and heart disease.
+The high sugar content of soft drinks has been identified as a contributing factor (and there are concerns about what sugar substitutes may do to the brain).
 Sugary drinks may not quench thirst as well as water does, either, so children may want to drink even more of them.
 What can you do to help?

 - Keep no sugary drinks in your home.
 Replacing soft drinks and fruit drinks with water (e.g., no calories) can help children with weight control.